dpsisodia/CAS_SECURED_ANGULAR_SPRING_BOOT_DEMO/README.txt

 2 CAS server up and running.

 Usage:
-1 Launch Casified Secured Server: cd CAS-ANGULAR-ANGULAR-SECURE_DEMO>gradle bootRun 2 In browser: http:localhost:9090
+1 Launch Casified Secured Server: cd CAS-SECURED-ANGULAR-SPRING_BOOT_DEMO>gradle bootRun 2 In browser: http:localhost:9090
 3 If there is no active CAS session (valid tgc in browser)then application will be redirected to CAS.
 4 Enter credentials on CAS login page and hit enter.
 On successful authenticating user will be redirected back to the application.